Mason Verger: Hannibal

-After his disfigurement, Mason becomes a recluse, rarely leaving Muskrat Farm, his country estate, due to a combination of his disfigurement, the general frailty of his physical condition and the difficulty in transporting the necessary equipment to keep him comfortable.
+After his disfigurement, Mason becomes a recluse, rarely leaving Muskrat Farm, his country estate.
 He nevertheless indulges in whatever paraphilias his disability allows, such as getting sexual gratification from making children cry.
 Verger's only sources of human contact are his assistant, Cordell—a fellow sex offender—and Margot, who works for Mason as a bodyguard.
 Margot despises her brother, but stays in his employ to persuade him to donate his sperm to her partner, Judy Ingram, so they can conceive a child.
 Mason strings her along, knowing she cannot leave if she wants to see her share of the Verger family fortune; their father had disinherited her when she came out as a lesbian, and willed his estate to any future heir Mason might have.

 Seven years after Lecter's escape in The Silence of the Lambs, Mason pays Lecter's former guard, Barney Matthews, for information leading to his capture.

 When detective Rinaldo Pazzi spots Lecter in Florence, Italy, he contacts Mason in hopes of collecting the reward money.
 Mason bribes Justice Department official Paul Krendler to discredit Lecter's foil Clarice Starling in order to coax Lecter out of hiding.
 He hires a gang of Sardinians to kidnap Lecter, and instructs Pazzi to lead Lecter to them.

 Lecter learns of Mason's plot, and kills Pazzi as he flees to the United States.
-Mason's men eventually capture Lecter, and Mason prepares to enjoy his long-awaited revenge.
+Mason's men eventually capture Lecter, and he prepares to enjoy his long-awaited revenge.
 However, Lecter escapes his bonds, with help from Starling.

-Mason is finally killed by his sister Margot, to whom Lecter promised to take the blame.
-Margot sodomizes Mason with a cattle prod, stimulating his prostate and causing him to ejaculate.
-She captures the sperm in a condom, so it can be used to impregnate Judy.
-She then kills Mason by stuffing his pet moray eel down his throat, suffocating him with his own blood after the eel bites off his tongue.
+Mason is finally killed when Margot forcibly collects his sperm using a cattle prod and a condom, then forces Mason’s pet eel into his mouth, the resulting wounds drowning him in his own blood.